bonfire-networks/bonfire-app/docs/HACKING.md

 - Make sure you've edited your .env file (see above) before getting started and proceed to Hello world!

 ### Option D - the bare metal (if you don't use docker)

+> Note: you can use a tool like [rtx](https://github.com/jdxcode/rtx) or asdf to setup your the environment (run `rtx install` in the root directory).
+You will still need to install Postgres and Meili seperately though.

 - Dependencies:
   - Recent versions of [Elixir](https://elixir-lang.org/install.html) (1.15+) and OTP/erlang (25+)